Comparison

 - You'd rather have UK depth you can verify on a live dashboard than a headline catalogue count.

-- You want a region-scoped feed — deep UK today, South Africa and Nigeria as honest roadmap — rather than per-bookmaker selection.
+- You want a region-scoped feed (one region parameter across a 20-country network) rather than per-bookmaker selection.

 Questions